 The PGY2 Ambulatory Care Residency Program at the University of Arizona College of Pharmacy/Medication Management Center is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
 The program was established in 2012.

-With its primary residency training site at the Medication Management Center, the program partners with Assurance Health and Wellness and Banner – University Medicine to provide residents with experience in a wide variety of ambulatory settings with a wide variety of methods of service delivery, electronic health record components, and reimbursement models.
+With its primary residency training site at the Medication Management Center, the program partners with a local integrated behavioral health clinic, Tucson Medical Center, and Banner – University Medicine to provide residents with experience in a wide variety of ambulatory settings with a wide variety of methods of service delivery, electronic health record components, and reimbursement models.
 As a key feature of the program, strategic partnership with SinfoníaRx allows residents to synthesize information they have gathered at the patient practice sites about delivery and sustainability of programs and apply it to development of a new clinical service.

 Unique experiences for this residency include the following: